When it comes to driving neuro-inclusion, every organisation has different challenges.

 HR and ED&I teams should be adequately trained and supported to adapt their frameworks by accessing established neuro-inclusive frameworks and networks similar to Cognassist’s HR Peer Community to share best practices.

-Another area to consider is auditing and adapting your work environment to be more inclusive and potentially looking at hybrid or remote-working options for neurodiverse staff.
+Another area to consider is auditing and adapting your work environment to be more inclusive and potentially looking at hybrid or remote-working options for staff with neuro-differences.

 Alongside physical adaptations, you may need to look at assistive technology, whether assistive software, like speech-to-text or time management software, or a device or physical aid, like noise-cancelling headphones or a reading pen.